yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 [Blinkhawk](https://github.com/FernandoS27) {{< gh-hovercard "8128" "fixed the regressions" >}} and both games are back in business.

-You know how emulation goes, you fix an issue, another pops up.
+Often times in emulation, when you fix one issue, another pops up.
-The cropping fix byte[] implemented for Super Mario 3D All-Stars had the lovely unintended side-effect of breaking  rendering for homebrew apps.
+The cropping fix byte[] implemented for `Super Mario 3D All-Stars` had the lovely unintended side-effect of breaking  rendering for homebrew apps in Vulkan.
-Thankfully Morph added the {{< gh-hovercard "8267" "magic line to the code" >}} that solves this regression.
+Thankfully, Morph added the {{< gh-hovercard "8267" "magic line to the code" >}} that solves this regression.

 ## Skyline framework: Part 3